AndrewBakerATL/Throwback/README.md

 ## Will this damage IP holders?
 In our opinion, no. We think it will actually help them.
 It should allow for older archived content to be served to a wider audience, garnering more favor towards ideal or favored companies, which will be mentioned and made notation of, almost akin to a free broad-spectrum advertising campaign.

 By-extension, this should increase subscriptions or ratings on those platforms respectively, as a show of support towards the work and effort that has been seen thus far.

+## Would you be open to potential monetization?
+It would have to adhere to our own terms, but yes.
+Should a company see their content on the platform and want to accrue funding from it, we're not against deploying a monetization model and, while taking a nominal processing fee, divert funds to the pertinent parent company (once we have the ability).